 FOUR - make the soy dressing

 - While you wait on anything else to finish, make the dressing.

 - Add everything to a small mason jar or glass container with a lid.
 Shake until well combined.

 - Place in the fridge until needed - making sure to shake again before using.

-- In a bowl, add all of the ingredients.
+- In a bowl, add all of the ingredients for the spicy mayo.
 Whisk until everything is combined and smooth.

 - Place in the fridge until needed.